 “Yup.
 It’s a small community, but there are Mexican Jews.”

 Again, I nodded, and the look of awe on his face was the confirmation I needed.

 It is important to me that children are exposed to this true diversity of Judaism.
 With the growing population of Jews of Color, it is imperative that our curriculums reflect the richness and diversity of our community.
-I still find my Hispanic-Filipino identity clashing with my Jewish one, and it hasn’t been easy – but if that struggle means that young Jews of Color won’t ever question if they are really part of the community, then it has been worth it.
+I still find my Hispanic-Filipino identity clashing with my Jewish one, and it hasn’t been easy – but if that struggle means that young Jews of Color won’t ever question if they are really part of the community, it has been worth it.